ThomasVrhydn/MDE-troubleshooter/README.md

 # MDE-troubleshooter
-# INFO:
+# INFO

-This tool will help you with analyzing issues with Defender for Endpoint locally on your endpoint.
-The script will centralize in one view the security configuration, logs files, update and give you access to the Performance Analyzer.
+This tool is designed to assist you in analyzing issues related to Defender for Endpoint on your local endpoint.
+It offers a centralized view of the security configuration, log files, updates, and provides access to the Performance Analyzer.

-This is the first version of the tool.
-Bugs, enhancements and reports can be submitted at my github.
+Please note that this is the initial version of the tool.
+If you encounter any bugs or have suggestions for enhancements, I encourage you to submit them on my GitHub page.
+Your feedback and reports are greatly appreciated.

 ![image](https://github.com/ThomasVrhydn/MDE-troubleshooter/assets/80472867/a604e7e7-9fd1-4c98-8a41-505b6c537b96)